 Our HAB forecasts alert coastal managers to blooms before they cause serious damage.
 Short-term (once or twice weekly) forecasts identify which blooms are potentially harmful, where they are, how big they are, and where they're likely headed.
 Longer-term, seasonal forecasts predict the severity of HABs for the bloom season in a particular region.

 NOAA conducts and funds the development of HAB forecasts in collaboration with academic, state, and local manager partners.
 Once pilot forecasts are developed and validated, the forecasting ability is transitioned to operations, often as part of the NOAA HAB Operational Forecasting System (HABOFS).
 Then, similar to weather forecasts, regional HAB forecasts are issued on a regular basis during the seasons when HABs occur.
 NCCOS is funding research in support of pilot regional HAB forecasts in the Gulf of Maine (Alexandrium), the Pacific Northwest (Pseudo-nitzscha) including Puget Sound (Alexandrium), and Southern California (Pseudo-nitzschia).

-**2015 Early Season Projections for Harmful Algal Bloom Severity in Western Lake Erie**
+**2016 Early Season Projections for Harmful Algal Bloom Severity in Western Lake Erie starting in mid-May**

 NOAA researchers, with their partners at Heidelberg University, are initiating early season projections of the seasonal harmful algal bloom (HAB) in western Lake Erie.
 These bulletins will be updated weekly until the final seasonal forecast is issued in July.
 In July, the bulletins will change to twice weekly status and short-term forecasts on bloom location, which NOAA has provided for the past six years.